Department of Journalism

 New England Center for Investigative Reporting

-A new and exciting addition to the Journalism program is the New England Center for Investigative Reporting at Boston University (NECIR–BU).
-It provides students with opportunities to work on investigative journalism projects with some of the most skilled professionals in the industry.
+The New England Center for Investigative Reporting at Boston University (NECIR–BU) provides students with opportunities to work on investigative journalism projects with some of the most skilled professionals in the industry.
 The primary goals of NECIR-BU are to produce high-quality, high-impact investigative reports; train the next generation of investigative reporters; serve as a platform for experimenting with how to effectively deliver long-form investigative content to a digital audience; and be a model for nonprofit, multimedia, investigative journalism that could be duplicated nationwide.
-NECIR-BU’s reporting will reach millions of people through reports appearing in boston.com, the Boston Globe, New England Cable News, and WBUR (NPR).
+NECIR-BU’s reporting reaches millions of people through reports appearing in boston.com, the Boston Globe, New England Cable News, and WBUR (NPR).

-The Department of Journalism offers MS programs in Journalism, Broadcast Journalism, Business & Economics Journalism, Photojournalism, and Science Journalism.
-All five programs are designed to produce graduates trained to analyze and explain the complex events of our times as well as raise journalistic standards in all media.
+The Department of Journalism offers MS programs in Journalism and Science Journalism.
+Both programs are designed to produce graduates trained to analyze and explain the complex events of our times as well as raise journalistic standards in all media.

-Journalism students at Boston University learn about the profession by covering the activities of local, state, and national government as well as various political, business, and cultural activities.
+Journalism students at Boston University learn about the profession by covering local, state, and national government as well as various political, business, and cultural activities.
 Assignments are under the direction of experienced, accomplished journalists who are current or recent leaders in professional journalism.

 The College of Communication ensures not only that students will be trained by the best faculty, but also that they will have the latest technology at their fingertips—for example, computer-assisted reporting and courses on the Internet and website production.
 The radio facility features the latest in digital editing and audio equipment and is home to WTBU and www.wtburadio.org, a student-run radio station that airs regular newscasts, talk shows, and a wide variety of music.
 Broadcast students also have two fully equipped television studios, one of which is set up for news production, complete with digital editing suites.
 Participation in BUTV, our in-house television production company, is encouraged.
 BUTV produces a wide range of television shows that air on local cable networks.